andlas98/100-days-of-code/log.md

 **Thoughts:** Maybe I should my ability in HTML/CSS to make a static version of the site?
 Just to have something made that's quite relevant to the project?
 I'll probably give in and start working on it this week: I know how my mind works...

 **Link to work:** See 'CompletedLessonImgs' folder for today's progress.

+### Day 13: July 18, 2019
+**Today's Progress**: Made headway into the static version of the website!
+Learned a bit about the CSS media function.
+It's sorta like an if statement, which made it pretty simple to understand

+**Thoughts:** I've not been the best when it comes to logging down progress.
+I need to do better, AND stick myself to doing an hour, maybe an hour and a half a day, rather than the 4 hours I spent today.

+**Link to work:** See the 'main' folder located in my "Gaming News Aggregator" repository for my progress on the static page.
+Then, check 'CompletedLessonImgs' folder for today's SoloLearn progress.